yeyicheng/cmsc389F/README.md

 ## Grading:
 - 70% - Problem Sets
 - 20% - Project
-- 10% - Attendance
+- 10% - Participation

 ## Problem Sets
 Since the course will introduce students to new topics that many will not have previous exposure to, it is essential that students complete a weekly problem set to ensure they understand key concepts of each week’s lecture.
+Each problem set is designed to take 20 minutes on average to complete.

 ## Projects
 We will be working on an in-class project to create an AI for a simple Pong game, and build upon this example throughout the class (until Week 13).
 Since we will be working on this project together in class, no grade will be assigned, but students are responsible for understanding the underlying concepts, which will be used when developing the final project.